leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/save_load.rst

 Default to
    Relative Paths
-      Default value for :ref:`Relative Paths <files-blend-relative_paths>` when loading external files such as images, sounds & linked libraries.
+      Default value for :ref:`Relative Paths <files-blend-relative_paths>` when loading external files such as images, sounds, and linked libraries.
    Compress File
       Default value for :ref:`Compress file <files-blend-compress>` when saving blend files.
    Load UI